LewisIsWorking/PathWarsWiki/Writerside/topics/6-Kibwe.md

 ## What is the Ndele Gap?

-The high-altitude pass in western Nex between the Barrier Wall to the north and the Shattered Range to the south is known as the Ndele Gap.
+The high-altitude pass in western Nex between the Barrier Wall to the north and the Shattered Range to the south is known as the Ndélé Gap.

 ## Who is playing?